 The Directors are satisfied that the provision of non-audit services is compatible with the general standard of independence for auditors imposed by the Corporations Act 2001.
 The nature and scope of each type of non-audit service provided means that auditor independence was not compromised.
-During the period the auditors provided \$15,000 of non-audit services in relation to taxation advisory services (2022: Nil).
+During the period the auditors did not provide non-audit services (2023: \$15,000 of non-audit services in relation to taxation advisory services).